brbeaird/SmartThings_SenseMonitor/README.md

 ### Beta Notice and known limitations
 * This SmartApp is considered an early "beta" - functionality is limited and there are likely to be bugs.
 Feel free to <a href="https://github.com/brbeaird/SmartThings_SenseMonitor/issues">create and track issues here</a>.

-* The app does not currently handle when Sense devices are deleted - you'll need to manually delete the counterpart in SmartThings
-* The app does not offer the ability to exclude certain Sense devices from SmartThings; for now, they will all come over.

 ### Overview
 * This SmartApp is currently only supported in the **SmartThings Classic mobile app**; the new app does not yet support custom apps like this.
 * The app requires a node server running on a machine (PC, Raspberry PI, etc.) on the same LAN as your SmartThings hub (don't worry - setup is quite simple).
 The node server creates a realtime websocket connection with Sense.
 On relevant events, the node server sends data over your LAN to the hub.
 The SmartApp listens for this data and then updates devices in SmartThings as needed.